 The Scythian nomads were the earliest warriors in Europe to use mounted warfare.
 They established their dominance in the eighth century BC, when they vanquished the Cimmerians in the Pontic steppes.
 They fought several wars with the Achaemenid Empire, the Macedonians, and other settled civilizations.
 Some groups of Scythians became hellenized and Romanized.
 The Hephthalites, Huns, Goths, Turks, Avars, Khazars, and other nomadic groups were the inheritors of the Scythian tradition.

-The Mongols and the Turks are the most successful nomadic civilizations of the last one thousand years.
-In the thirteenth and fourteenth centuries, the Mongols conquered the largest contiguous land empire in history but on a psychological and cultural level they remained rooted in their original homeland of Mongolia.
+The Mongols and the Turks are the most successful nomadic groups of the last one thousand years.
+In the thirteenth and fourteenth centuries, the Mongols conquered the largest contiguous land empire in history but on a psychological and cultural level they remained rooted to their Mongolian homeland.
 They lost their empire in two hundred years but they retained Mongolia.
-The Turks lost their original homeland in the north of the Caspian and Aral seas, and in the Orkhon Valley, but between the twelfth and twentieth centuries, they conquered several new territories for their people.
+The Turks lost their original homeland in the north of the Caspian and Aral seas, and in the Orkhon Valley, but between the twelfth and twentieth centuries, they conquered new territories for their people.
 Modern Azerbaijan, Turkey, and Turkmenistan are predominantly Turkish.